 Yes.
-The CDC states: "Because mon-Yes.
-The CDC states: "Because mon-keypox and smallpox viruses are geneti-cally similar, vaccines developed to pro-tect against smallpox viruses may be used to prevent monkeypox infections.
-The U.S. government has two stockpiled vaccines - JYNNEOS and ACAM/2000 - that can prevent monkeypox in peo-ple who are exposed to the virus.
-Vac-cines may be recommended for people who have had or may have contact with who have had or may have contact with someone who has monkeypox, or for healthcare and public health workers who may be exposed to the virus."
+The CDC states: "Because monkeypox and smallpox viruses are geneti-cally similar, vaccines developed to procally similar, vaccines developed to pro-tect against smallpox viruses may be used to prevent monkeypox infections.
+The U.S. government has two stockpiled vaccines - JYNNEOS and ACAM2000 - that can prevent monkeypox in peo-ple who are exposed to the virus.
+Vac-cines may be recommended for people who have had or may have contact with someone who has monkeypox, or for healthcare and public health workers who may be exposed to the virus."